FHA loans have been helping people become people get home financing since 1934. Below are the benefits of an FHA loan.

 >The Federal Housing Administration (FHA) – which is part of HUD – insures the loan, so your lender can offer you a better deal.

-FHA allows a buyer to purchase a home with as little as 3.5% down.
+FHA allows a buyer to purchase a real estate with as little as 3.5% down.
 They tend to be more lenient in areas such as credit, funds to close and co-borrowers.

 Most loans use a method of analyzing credit called credit scoring in the underwriting process.
 Studies have demonstrated a direct relationship between low credit scores and higher mortgage delinquency rates.
 As a result, many lenders have established minimum credit scores at which they will accept loans.
 FHA does not have specific credit score requirements.
 A high credit score may assist in getting the mortgage approved, a low score is not an automatic cause for denial.
 If the credit scores are low, then it is up to the borrower to demonstrate his/her ability and willingness to pay the loan back.
 This allows the borrower to explain the circumstances surrounding the credit difficulties and have that explanation considered in the underwriting process.